 - Were there any other drugs consumed?
 Mixing alcohol or other drugs can alter how long it will remain in the body.

 Though it’s quite a dangerous practice, many people use cocaine and alcohol at the same time.
 This can not only cause serious side effects, but it can be fatal.
-When you mix alcohol and cocaine, it causes the metabolite to linger in the body for longer than normal periods.
-The metabolite, cocaethylene, is created by the liver when alcohol and cocaine are used simultaneously.
+Mixing alcohol and cocaine causes the metabolite from cocaine to linger in the body for longer than normal periods.
+Further, the metabolite called cocaethylene is created by the liver when alcohol and cocaine are used simultaneously.

 Additionally, having alcohol in your system with cocaine may intensify the highest concentrations of this metabolite by up to 20 percent.
 Studies have shown that having a cocaethylene presence means that there are always higher blood alcohol absorption rates of cocaine.
 As a result, the user gets significantly more intoxicated.
 These synergistic properties are hazardous and can cause more adverse effects to you including a higher risk of cocaine overdose or death.

 The dangers of using cocaine and other drugs together have been well documented.
-When you mix cannabis, nicotine, opioids, and other substances with this dangerous drug, then you are playing a treacherous game.
-Speedballing is a common practice of mixing heroin with cocaine, represents one of the extremely dangerous combinations of cocaine and other drugs.
+When you mix cannabis, nicotine, opioids, and other substances with this dangerous drug you are playing a treacherous game.
+Speedballing, the common practice of mixing heroin with cocaine, represents one of the extremely dangerous combinations of cocaine and other drugs.
 The danger in speedballing is that both cocaine and heroin have very different effects on the body.
 Cocaine causing stimulant effects for the user and heroin causing a depression of the respiratory system.
-Users that speedball, mixing cocaine and heroin, face a higher risk of an overdose more than doubles when compared to using just one of these substances at a time.
+Users that speedball, mixing cocaine and heroin, face a higher risk of an overdose that more than doubles when compared to using just one of these substances at a time.

-When you mix any marijuana-based product with cocaine, it also increases the effects the body feels from the drug.
-No one thinks anything about smoking a cigarette before or after they use cocaine, but some studies show this leads to an increase in coronary artery disease.
-The nicotine causes the arteries to constrict, and together they will increase the chance of developing heart complications.
-Once the heart has become damaged from use, there is no way to reverse it, which is why it’s so important never to mix substances.
+When you mix any marijuana-based product with cocaine, the effects the body feels from the drugs are increased.
+No one thinks anything about smoking a cigarette before or after they use cocaine, but some studies show that mixing nicotine and cocaine leads to an increase in coronary artery disease.
+The nicotine causes the arteries to constrict, and together cocaine and nicotine will increase the chance of developing heart complications.
+Once the heart has become damaged from drug use, there is no way to reverse it.
+This is why it’s so important never to mix any substances.

 Unfortunately, there isn’t a large amount of information that studies the elimination process when cocaine is used with other drugs besides alcohol.
-Consequently, the use of any drugs can cause damage to the liver.
-Cirrhosis of the liver is a serious medical condition, and it will make someone very sick.
+We know that the use of any drugs or toxic substances may cause damage to the liver.
+Cirrhosis of the liver is a serious medical condition, that will make someone very sick.
 While the liver tries to process what it’s given, it cannot handle all these foreign substances.
-Most people connect Cirrhosis and liver damage to alcohol use, but you don’t have to drink a drop of alcohol to develop cirrhosis; it can happen from damage caused by these drugs.
-The liver can repair itself in many situations, but once it has sustained severe damage, then you may need a liver transplant in order to survive.
+Most people connect Cirrhosis and liver damage to alcohol use, but you don’t have to drink a drop of alcohol to develop cirrhosis; it can happen from damage caused by other drugs, including cocaine.
+The liver can repair itself in many situations, but once it has sustained severe, permanent damage, then you may need a liver transplant in order to survive.
 Unfortunately, your liver is an organ that you can live without.

 Turning Your Life Around

 St John’s Recovery Place has helped many people end their cocaine addiction and start a new chapter in their life.
-There’s no better place to recover than on the beautiful campus of St. John’s Recovery Place in Crescent City, Florida.
+There’s no better place to recover than on the beautiful campus of our drug and alcohol treatment center in Crescent City, Florida.
 Our staff cares about you and your success, and we will be with you every step of the way.
-Cocaine addiction is not that easy to overcome, there will be difficult times ahead.
+Cocaine addiction is not that easy to overcome, and there will likely be difficult times ahead but recovery is possible.
 Call our admissions specialists today to see how you can start the road to recovery using our therapies and state of the art facility.
 We can be reached anytime at (833) 397-3422.